Kenneth C. Zirkel / CC BY-SA via Wikimedia

 In Grapeland, education was not a priority for the children of sharecroppers.
 Children often missed school because they were expected to join their parents in the fields during harvest time.
 It wasn't until Ruth's family moved to Houston that she was able to enter public school.
 The other children laughed at the way Ruth dressed and spoke.
 In the face of this difficult transition, her family was a source of strength.

 In the years before the Civil Rights marches, when segregation ruled the South, it was not possible for a black child to even think of attending college.
-No one Ruth Simmons knew had gone to college, and certainly no one yet in her family had been college educated.
-But Ruth set her sights on higher education.
+No one Ruth Simmons knew had gone to college, especially within her own family, but Ruth set her sights on higher education.
 Her high school teachers sent her money during her early years in college to help pay for the cost of her education at Dillard University in New Orleans.
-When she had nothing to wear to college, a teacher took her in her closet and gave her clothes to wear to school.
+When she had nothing to wear to college, a teacher took her to her closet and gave her clothes to wear to school.
 Simmons wrote: "These were people that wanted me to succeed in the worst possible way: they knew the odds out there, and wanted me to overcome them."
 She graduated summa cum laude in 1967.

 As a child, Simmons knew that the segregated society she lived in was not normal.
 It hurt her when gangs of white boys would pass her in their cars and call her names.
 She realized that knowledge could strengthen her ability to cope with the "uncivil world."
 She embraced the humanities.
 "I studied theater and art and music and mostly literature...because I needed to know the ways mankind had, over the centuries, responded to social change...I needed to understand this because I recognized that if I couldn't come to understand it, I was going to go crazy."